 Several mind-bendingly impossible tracking shots grace the film, so fluid and justified by the action that the mind barely registers a lack of cutting.
-There is an incredible level of detail in the art direction, but as Cuaron declares in the DVD bonus features, the goal to was be the “anti-Blade Runner.”
-Two decades hence, technology has marched on only to a degree.
+There is an incredible level of detail in the art direction, but as CuarÃ³n declares in the DVD bonus features, the goal to was be the “anti-Blade Runner.”
+Technology has barely progressed in the decades since humanity began dying out.
 What’s the point of innovation in fashion, automobiles, and consumer electronics when the human race is doomed to extinction?
-Eerie sights include fields of burning cattle corpses (possibly due to mad cow disease, or more likely the simple fact that the farming economy has collapsed), abandoned and crumbling schools, and the prominence of dog racing as the sport of choice in a world with fewer and fewer fit young people every day.
+Eerie sights include fields of burning cattle corpses (possibly due to mad cow disease, or more likely the simple fact that the agriculture system has collapsed), abandoned and crumbling schools, and the prominence of dog racing as the sport of choice in a world with fewer and fewer healthy young people every day.

 Children of Men may be a punishingly bleak vision of the future, but there is hope to be had.
 Theo is a broken man resolved to a slow death, both his own and of his species.
 But there is something special within him; his former lover Julian (Julianne Moore) trusts him over everyone else to do the right thing when presented with a gift of hope: the first human child in two decades.
 Even animals are drawn to him, including dogs, kittens, and deer.
 His friend Jasper (Michael Caine) praises the Hindu Peace Mantra, which also appears as an epigram after the credits (over the sound of children playing), and bears repeating here: